Or4lbek/Or4lbek/README.md

 🔭 I’m currently working in Suleyman Demirel University as Teaching assistant

-🌱 I’m currently learning Android app development
+🌱 I’m Android app developer in ShinhanFinance company

 📫 How to reach me: https://t.me/joolaushy